 John Oliver had a very interesting (and now very popular) segment earlier this week that highlights some great points on the state of the mobile home industry, both from an investor and ownership perspective.

 Mobile homes can be a great way to live affordably, and if you check them out lately, you’ll find that they can be of high quality and very nice!
-But there can be real risks which lie in the underlying monetary and market mechanics behind the industry, and some can be truly detrimental to owners.
+But there can be real risks that lie in the underlying monetary and market mechanics behind the industry, and some can be truly detrimental to owners.

 While we believe that investment is needed in society to keep the economic engine running, we also are working to help create a win-win between all parties, and this is what I’d like to try to tackle here.